Josh Begley (artist): History

 Begley was born in San Francisco, California in 1984.
 He is a graduate of University of California, Berkeley and the Interactive Telecommunications Program at New York University's Tisch School of the Arts.

+Bagley has a history of activism and social advocacy.
 In July 2012, Begley developed an iPhone application that would send a push notification every time there was a US drone strike in Pakistan, Yemen, or Somalia.
 Apple rejected the app three times in the months following its release, calling its content "crude and objectionable".
 Begley then created Dronestream, a Twitter account chronicling every reported US drone strike, for Douglas Rushkoff's Narrative Lab.
 It gained 15,000 followers in the first week.

 In June 2012, Begley and two other New York University graduate students, Mehan Jayasuriya and James Borda, received a cease and desist letter from Invisible Children for their Kony 2012 parody website, Kickstriker.

 In 2014, after five rejections, Apple accepted Begley's iPhone app.
 It was then approved as Metadata+, before once again being removed by Apple, bringing the total number of rejections to 12.
 He works at The Intercept with journalists Jeremy Scahill, Glenn Greenwald, and Laura Poitras.

 Career

 Begley is the director of Best of Luck with the Wall (2016), a documentary short about the geography of the U.S.-Mexico border.
 It was made with 200,000 satellite images downloaded from Google Maps.
 It received Honorary Mention at 2017 Prix Ars Electronica and was nominated for an ICP Infinity Award.

 In 2018, Begley released his second short film, Concussion Protocol (2018), produced by Academy Award-winning director Laura Poitras.
 The New Yorker called it "a chasteningly gorgeous accounting of each concussion reported during the current N.F.L. season."

 He co-taught a class at Columbia Law School in Fall of 2018.

+In 2024, Begley and filmmaker Kya Lou co-created an 18-channel video installation for the Whitney Museum of American Art exhibition Edges of Ailey, about the life and legacy of choreographer Alvin Ailey.